-These include, the Asian openbill, glossy ibis, purple heron, great egret, Indian pond heron, black-crowned night heron, intermediate egret, little egret, spot-billed pelican, Indian cormorant, little cormorant, common moorhen, watercock, purple swarmphen, white-breasted waterhen, pheasant-tailed jacana, black-winged stilt, lesser whistling duck, and little grebe.
+These include, the Asian openbill, glossy ibis, purple heron, great egret, Indian pond heron, black-crowned night heron, intermediate egret, little egret, spot-billed pelican, Indian Cormorant, little cormorant, common moorhen, watercock, purple swamphen, white-breasted waterhen, pheasant-tailed jacana, black-winged stilt, lesser whistling duck, and little grebe.
 Despite its impressive bird tally, the park is also home to a variety of mammals as well.

 Visitors to the park can see elephants, leopards, golden jackals, wild boar, European otter, and the endangered fishing cat.

 Of course, there are an impressive array of reptiles as well, with the green turtle, loggerhead turtle, Olive Ridley turtle, mugger crocodile, Indian Flap-shelled turtle, and the Indian black turtle all calling the park home.